 Why is it queer?
 Andrew is the most flamboyant character in Buffy the Vampire Slayer history, and the whole episode revolves around him with a video camera.
 [Redacted] really dropped the ball when he failed to give Tom Lenk his own mockumentary-style spin-off series, didn’t he?

 Plot: Spike comforts Buffy after she’s kicked out of the house, while Faith and the potential slayers interrogate a Harbringer.

 Why is it queer?
 Willow and Kennedy have sex, making history as the first ever lesbian sex scene broadcast on national television.
 It’s a shame it couldn’t be with Tara, because – no shade to Iyari Limon – Kennedy was an incredibly irritating individual.
-But… it can’t be denied that this episode, and their relationship, was a landmark moment for queer representation.
+But it can’t be denied that this episode, and their relationship, was another landmark moment for queer representation.